upcs/cs341-spring-2022-four/README.md

     Solution: The website displays that there are no trails with this name and suggests trails with similar names (matching specific words or parts of words in the name.
 For example, is Bob searches for “Wild wood trail”, it would suggest instead “Wildwood trail”).
 If there are no trails with similar names, it will prompt Bob to search again.

 ### 3.2 Searching for a Hike by Filter(s)
-Primary Actor: Bob is training for an ultramarathon that is 30 miles long and has 6000 feet of elevation gain.
+Primary Actor: Bob is training for an ultra-marathon that is 30 miles long and has 6000 feet of elevation gain.
 He would like to do a training run around 25 miles with the same amount of elevation gain per mile as his race (200 feet/mile).
 Goal: Find a trail that is roughly 25 miles long with a total of 5000 feet elevation gain.
 Pre-condition: Website is open.
 Bob has an idea of what kind of trail he is looking for.
 Description: